Blackberry Lavender Naked Cake with White Chocolate Buttercream.

 Two, use a long serrated bread knife to cut the cake in half.
 This helps so much with making an even cut all the way through.

-Three, make sure the cake is completely cooled before slicing.
+Three, make sure to cool the cake completely before slicing.

 Bottom line, don’t stress about having to cut the cake layers in half.
-It’s not as scary as it may seem and once everything is layered together the cake is going to be beautiful no matter what.
+It’s not as scary as it may seem and once you layer everything together the cake is going to be beautiful no matter what.
 And, if you do have trouble and the cake crumbles a bit, don’t worry, those crumbs make for a delicious snack.

-Hoping you will all be inspired to jump up and spend a couple of hours in the kitchen baking this cake, because not only is it fun and pretty, it’s also addictingly good.
+Hoping you will all be inspired to jump up and spend a couple of hours in the kitchen baking this Blackberry Lavender Naked Cake.
+Not only is it fun and pretty, it’s also addictingly good.
 I mean, again, four layers of vanilla cake, homemade blackberry lavender jam, and white chocolate buttercream?!?